 Mirò’s work can easily be misunderstood because of its “childish” style, its “dabbling” and curved lines, its intense abstraction and its evenly intense, often non matching, colors, who remind a child’s palette.
 This misunderstanding is even more dangerous to happen if someone has a Mirò over the seasonal bed of his childhood, the case of the author of this article with the work presented in this section.
 It’s difficult to judge things related with our childhood, as they contain by default an intense dose of nostalgia and tenderness, many times without being the aim of their creator.
 Although, a scene presenting two human figures and a dog under an huge shining sun, given its size, is something that surely creates a feeling of mental relief.

-This Mirò painting plays with the intense contrast of colors of the mediterranean summer, or any other place in the world who someone can be in an equal state thanks to the climatic conditions.
+This Mirò painting plays with the intense contrast of colors of the mediterranean summer, or any other place in the world where someone can be in an equal state thanks to the climatic conditions.
 The intense red color of the sun gives the heat that the whole scenery needs, it’s not like the sun of other works, of other artists, of another geographical origin, where the color of our star is much more pale.
-The intense color, who approaches the red shades more at the end of the day is the one who creates the most intense shadows, the deeper shades, often the most intense impressions.
-These shades and shadows are visible on the design of the Spanish painter, even if they are randomly mixed into the weird silhouettes who define the figures of the three living objects of the painting.
+The intense color that approaches the red shades more at the end of the day is the one that creates the most intense shadows, the deeper shades, often the most intense impressions.
+These shades and shadows are visible on the sketch of the Spanish painter, even if they are randomly mixed into the weird silhouettes who define the figures of the three living objects of the painting.

-The combination of this extraordinarily sentimentally powerful music and the style of Mirò who make everything to seem familiar, create a wonderful match, which is so easy to assimilate that everybody can feel able to recreate it from his own thoughts, if he isn’t confused, thinking that he has already done it!
+The combination of this extraordinarily sentimentally powerful music and the style of Mirò who makes everything to seem familiar, create a wonderful match, which is so easy to assimilate that everybody can feel able to recreate it from their own thoughts, if he not confused, thinking whether they have already done so!

 4. Pablo Picasso, Guernica – Joaquín Rodrigo, Concierto de Aranjuez: 2.
 Adagio